transimmanence/transimmanence/architecture-of-being/00-before-form-beyond-nothingness.md

 The TLO, therefore, is not a static stage but a dynamic, CTN-biased, `—`-mediated architecture that actively structures the interplay of its self-defined discrete and continuous potentialities, an interplay described by its emergent Ax and Rx logics and the implicit Gx principles of their interface.
 Its Half-Definable nature, inherited from its AU-rooted genesis, is what allows it to perform this paradoxical feat of unifying opposites without collapsing them into a static unity or an unbridgeable dualism.

+While a full set of Gx axioms remains a subject for future work, the primary principle governing all interactions and ensuring the TLO's overall stability can be formulated as follows, in line with TF's finitist commitments:

+* **Axiom G1 (The Global Stability Constraint via Bounded Potentiality):** For any structure or process S within the TLO, its stability is contingent upon its definitional complexity, C(S), remaining finite and below the constitutional complexity limit, C<sub>max</sub>, which is a function of the TLO's specific Contingent Twisted Nuance (CTN).
+That is: Stable(S) ⇔ C(S) < C<sub>max</sub>(CTN).
+    * *Description:* This axiom operationalizes the global rule, enforced by The Gap (—<sub>TLO</sub>), that ensures stability-amid-recursion.
+It affirms that while potentiality is unbounded, any actualized form or process must be finite.
+It rejects the possibility of actualized infinities and guarantees the termination or resolution of any process approaching the TLO's intrinsic complexity limit.
+Thus, any stable TLO-like reality allows for the potential emergence of any form, provided that form does not entail the actualization of a completed infinity or exceed the finite structural complexity limit of its encompassing root-context (i.e. that of the TLO).
+    * *Implication:* This principle is the ultimate reason why the universe must be cyclic or self-resolving, with the global rule preventing non-terminating asymptotic states (a "Zeno Death").
+Whether this resolution manifests as a physical cycle at Level 1 (the TF-Kernel) or a structural reboot at Level 0 (the TF-Hypervisor), the global rule ensures the system cannot "get stuck" in an infinite, non-productive process.

 # Section 4.5: The Fundamental Equations - τ, ɔ, and Their Co-Dependent Arising

+**Note on Ontological Context:** This section shifts focus from the primordial emergence of the TLO to the operational dynamics *within* an already-constituted TLO.
+The following equations do not describe the transition from AU.
+Instead, they model the co-dependent, non-dual relationships between distinction/representation (`¬`), experience/context (`τ`), limitation (`—`), and the unmarked state (`ɔ`) as these principles co-arise and function within the stable architecture of the TLO.

 The TLO's internal architecture, with its poles and mediating Gap, requires a precise formulation of how its fundamental components relate.
 While previous sections established the structural necessity of the TLO and its internal topology, we now turn to the core equations that govern its dynamics.
 The core axioms, defining the interplay of τ, ¬, —, and ɔ, establish a foundation for deriving further relationships that illuminate the structure of the Transimmanent Framework.

-At the heart of this formulation lies the relationship between **τ** (the experiential/continuous dimension) and **ɔ** (the unmarked state/nothingness).
-These are not separate entities that the TLO connects, but co-emergent aspects whose very definitions require each other.
+At the heart of this formulation (which we approach from the STF viewpoint, although a mirror formulation can easily be posited for the MTF viewpoint) lies the relationship between **τ** (the experiential/continuous dimension) and **ɔ** (the unmarked state/nothingness).
+These are not separate ontological entities that the TLO connects, but co-emergent aspects whose very definitions require each other.
 Their relationship embodies the fundamental principle that drove the TLO's emergence: the resolution of paradox through self-limiting definition.

 The following formulation reveals several crucial insights:
 - How experience (τ) and nothingness (ɔ) arise together through the operations of distinction (¬) and limitation (—)